DataFire/Integrations/integrations/generated/google_bigquery/README.md

 ### JobConfigurationExtract
 * JobConfigurationExtract `object`
   * compression `string`: [Optional] The compression type to use for exported files.
-Possible values include GZIP and NONE.
+Possible values include GZIP, DEFLATE, SNAPPY, and NONE.
 The default value is NONE.
+DEFLATE and SNAPPY are only supported for Avro.
   * destinationFormat `string`: [Optional] The exported file format.
 Possible values include CSV, NEWLINE_DELIMITED_JSON and AVRO.
 The default value is CSV.
 Tables with nested or repeated fields cannot be exported as CSV.
   * destinationUri `string`: [Pick one] DEPRECATED: Use destinationUris instead, passing only one URI as necessary.
 The fully-qualified Google Cloud Storage URI where the extracted table should be written.
   * destinationUris `array`: [Pick one] A list of fully-qualified Google Cloud Storage URIs where the extracted table should be written.